btrettel/flt/to-do.md

     - Make gradient descent able to select which variables to optimize, as I usually will not be interested in optimizing all variables.
 Some variables are for UQ only.
     - Works with units.f90?
 Might be more trouble than it's worth, but give it a shot.
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
-    - Derived type output
-        - Negative first exponent should not use /?
-Reorder?
     - Derived type input
         - Make derived type input end at a ` `, `,`, or `/`.
 See NAG email.
         - Allow for prefixes like `m`, `c`, `k` on each unit?
 A base unit can be defined by a base symbol and a base prefix.
 So the base unit `kg` is constructed from the base symbol `g` and the base prefix `k`.